alvicsa/date_calculator/readme.md

 #### Technologies

 Running this program requires Python (version 3.6 and above) interpreter installed on their system.
-If you see a version of Python earlier than Python 3.6, you may download the latest Python interpreter from https://python.org/
+If you have a version of Python earlier than Python 3.6, you may download the latest Python interpreter from https://python.org/

 - The repository contains all the necessary files to run the program and